AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/data-repair/json-body.md

 }
 ```

-Once you have a completed JSON body and a `validationToken` from the [Server call estimate endpoint](server-call-estimate.md), you can make a call to the [Job endpoint](job.md) to make the data repair API call.
+Once you have a completed JSON request body and a `validationToken` from the [Server Call estimate endpoint](server-call-estimate.md), you can make a call to the [Job endpoint](job.md) to make the Data Repair API call.